judo347/Project-BeeHive/README.md

-A visual simulation of bees in the style of the Game of Life.
+A visual simulation of bees in the style of John Conways <a href="https://bitstorm.org/gameoflife/">Game of Life</a>.
 The project is written in Java with the support from the framework <a href="https://libgdx.badlogicgames.com/">LibGdx</a>.

 ### Elemtents and Concept ###